-The valuation for the Group's property portfolio was carried out by Third Party valuers.
-The valuers are engaged by the Group's bank as a requirement for the Group's finance facility which is secured by the Group's investment properties.
+The valuation for the Group's property portfolio was carried out by Third Party valuers in 2022.
+The valuers were engaged by the Group's bank in 2022 as a requirement for the Group's finance facility which is secured by the Group's investment properties.
 The valuers determined the fair value of the properties in accordance with the Royal Institute of Chartered Surveyors Professional Standards (the "Red Book").